openshift/openshift-origin-design/web-console/project-details/storage-metrics.md

 # Storage usage Metrics

 ## Open Questions
+- Will we actually be able to know the reason the metric is not shown in the PVC list?
+I.e. would we be able to discern whether the metric exists but the data are just unavailable versus the metric does not exist for a given provider?
 - Will these storage metrics be tied to any events or warnings so that we can proactively inform users of any storage problems?

 ## Storage List Page